On vector-valued functional equations with multiple recursive terms: Introduction

 \subsection{Related work}

-In the following, we provide a brief overview of the existed analytical results in the scalar case, since to our best knowledge, the only vector-valued version of \eqref{vbn} that has been treated analytically refers to the case where $R_{n}(X_{n})=a\in(0,1)$; see \cite{dimitriou2024markov}.
+In the following, we provide a brief overview of the existing analytical results in the scalar case, since to the best of our knowledge, the only vector-valued version of the stochastic recursion \eqref{vbn} that has been treated analytically refers to the case where $V_{n}(Y_{n})=a\in(0,1)$; see \cite{dimitriou2024markov}.